Fewnity/Xenity-Engine/README.md

 Email: `fewnity@gmail.com`<br>
 Discord: `fewnity`

+## License

+The code of this repository is under the MIT license.

 ## Used libraries
 Stb (used: stb_image 2.23 (later versions do not on PSP), stb_image_resize 0.97, stb_image_write 1.16): https://github.com/nothings/stb